LyudmilaKostanyan/vector-vs-list-insert/README.md

-# Vector vs list insert
+# Vector vs List Insert Performance Comparison

-## Description
+## Project Overview

-This project compares the performance of two standard data structures: **std::vector<int>** and **std::list<int>**, focusing on the time taken to perform **10,000 insertions in the middle** of each.
-The program demonstrates the performance differences when repeatedly inserting new elements in the middle of both containers and explores why **std::vector** may outperform **std::list**, despite requiring element shifts.
-The project also includes an experiment with a **pre-allocated vector** to assess if it improves performance.
+This project compares the performance of two standard data structures in C++: std::vector<int> and std::list<int>, focusing on the time taken to perform 10,000 insertions in the middle of each container.
+The purpose is to understand the performance differences when repeatedly inserting new elements at the middle of both containers and to explore why std::vector may outperform std::list, despite the need for element shifts.

+Additionally, an experiment with a pre-allocated vector is included to assess if pre-allocating memory can improve performance by reducing the number of reallocations required during the insertions.

 ### Expected Outcome

-- **std::vector** might outperform **std::list** in this test because although vector insertion requires shifting elements, the overhead of pointer manipulation in a list (especially when there are many nodes) could be more expensive.
+- std::vector may outperform std::list in this test, as although vector insertions require shifting elements, the overhead of pointer manipulation in a list (especially when there are many nodes) might be more expensive.
-- A **pre-allocated vector** could improve insertion performance by reducing the number of reallocations required as the vector grows.
+- Pre-allocating a vector could improve performance by reducing reallocations, which are costly in the non-pre-allocated vector.

-## Example Code Workflow
+## Features

-The program will perform the following:

-1. **Sequential Execution**:
+!.
+Sequential Execution:
-   - Measure and compare the time taken to perform **10,000 insertions in the middle** of both `std::vector<int>` and `std::list<int>`.
+The program measures and compares the time taken to perform 10,000 insertions in the middle of both std::vector<int> and std::list<int>.

-2. **Pre-allocated Vector**:
+2. Pre-allocated Vector:
-   - Perform insertions using a pre-allocated vector with an initial capacity large enough to avoid reallocations.
+A pre-allocated vector is used with an initial capacity large enough to avoid reallocations during the insertions.

-3. **Performance Comparison**:
+3. Performance Comparison:
-   - Output the execution time for each insertion approach.
+Execution time for each insertion approach is measured and displayed.

-Example output:
+## Example Output
+After running the program, you will see an output similar to this:

 ```
 Operation                Execution Time (ms)